makerdao/community/governance/votes/Executive vote - July 12, 2023.md

 - Remove CRVV1ETHSTETH-A from the [DC-IAM (autoline)](https://manual.makerdao.com/module-index/module-dciam).
 - Set the CRVV1ETHSTETH-A [Debt Ceiling](https://manual.makerdao.com/parameter-index/vault-risk/param-debt-ceiling) to **0 DAI**.

+Following discussion among the spell team the Global Debt Ceiling is not being reduced at this time.
+Due to each vault type having an individual Debt Ceiling this does not have any substantive effect on the operation of the Maker Protocol.
+For more information on the Global Debt Ceiling see [here](https://manual.makerdao.com/parameter-index/core/param-global-debt-ceiling).

 ### Ecosystem Actor Funding

 #### Ecosystem Actor Dai Budget Streams